-One thing that investors should consider in examining a company's dividend policy is the academic evidence that dividend-paying stocks on the whole tend to outperform non-dividend paying stocks.
-There are a myriad of reasons this is thought to be the case, including:
+One thing that investors should consider in examining a company's dividend policy is the academic evidence that dividend-paying stocks, on the whole, tend to outperform non-dividend paying stocks.
+There is a myriad of reasons this is thought to be the case, including:

 - Dividends can't be faked.
 The company either pays the cash out or doesn't.
 This results in companies with established dividend payout policies having higher than average "quality of earnings" due to lower accruals between the reported net income on the income statement and the actual cash profits, or owner earnings.

 - A strong dividend policy serves as a constant reminder to management that the shareholder return must come first.
 It becomes part of the culture; a way to tangibly measure the good produced for owners.